brbsix/subsystem/README.rst

 Requirements
 ============

-yad or zenity is required if you'd like to make use of the GUI renamer
+yad or zenity is required if you'd like to make use of the GUI renamer.

 yad is highly recommended and is available via sources (at its homepage_) or via PPA (Launchpad_):